kvalle/writings/original-lisp.md

     return unparse(result)
 ```

-This function combines the power of `parse` and `eval`. `interpret` takes a Lisp program as a string, and parse and evaluate it.
-Since the result might be a Lisp data structure (or even valid Lisp code), we "unparse" it back to it's corresponding source string.
+The function combines the power of `parse` and `eval`. `interpret` takes a Lisp program as a string, parses it, and finally evaluates the parsed expression.
+Since the evaluated expression might be a Lisp data structure (and even valid Lisp code) we "unparse" it back to it's corresponding source string.
+This is done to hide our internal ASTs from the user of the Lisp.

 ### The Evaluator